No region in the world spared as virus cases, deaths surge - WTMJ

 Japan, meanwhile, announced tougher measures ahead of the Summer Olympics.

-In Germany, thousands of doctors’ practices joined the vaccination campaign this week.
-That helped Germany reach its second consecutive daily record on Thursday of 719,927 doses administered — meaning that 14.7% of the population has now received at least one dose and 5.8% have received both shots.
+Thousands of German medical practices joined the vaccination campaign this week.
+That helped Germany reach its second consecutive daily record on Thursday of almost 720,000 doses administered — meaning that 14.7% of the population has now received at least one dose and 5.8% have received both shots.

-Lothar Wieler, the head of Germany’s disease control center, the Robert Koch Institute, said Friday that “intensive care units are filling up fast” across the country.
-He said nearly 4,500 COVID-19 patients are receiving intensive care, with the number increasing by 700 over the past week — a 20% rise.
+Lothar Wieler, the head of Germany’s disease control center, the Robert Koch Institute, said nearly 4,500 COVID-19 patients are receiving intensive care, with the number increasing by 700 over the past week — a 20% rise.

 Neighboring Poland is also seeing a dramatic spike in deaths, and hospitals have been forced to turn away cancer and other patients as ICU and other hospital beds are taken by COVID-19 patients.
 Hospitalizations of virus patients there have jumped 20% in the past two weeks.

-Harris, from the WHO, says the world knows how to fight these surges.
-She said good news was coming out of the U.K. — which saw new coronavirus cases drop 60% in March amid a strong vaccination program — “that indeed the vaccination programs have averted very large numbers of deaths.
-But we have to do it all.”
+Harris, from the WHO, said the world knows how to fight these surges.
+She cited good news from the U.K., where new coronavirus cases dropped 60% in March amid a strong vaccination program, “but we have to do it all.”

 “We have to keep on social distancing.
 We have to avoid indoor crowded settings.
 We have to keep wearing the masks, even if vaccinated,” she said.
 “People are misunderstanding, seeming to think that vaccination will stop transmission.
 That is not the case.
 We need to bring down the transmission while giving the vaccination the chance to stop the severe disease.”